Professor Louise Locock

 Patient and staff experience; quality improvement using patient experience data; patient and public involvement; experiences of research participation (particularly clinical trials and biobanking); qualitative methods; motor neurone disease and other neurological conditions; long term conditions; pregnancy and parenting experiences

 Within HSRU, I lead our 'Improving Experiences of Care' theme, focusing on research that looks at ways to improve the experience of patients, family carers and healthcare staff.

-I am joint principal investigator with Prof Jen Cleland on a new mixed methods study from October 2020 on enhancing recruitment and retention of rural doctors in Scotland, funded by the Chief Scientist Office.
+I am joint principal investigator with Prof Jen Cleland on a mixed methods study from October 2020 on enhancing recruitment and retention of rural doctors in Scotland, funded by the Chief Scientist Office.
 A related new study funded by the NIHR is starting in March 2022 on community-led initiatives to improve recruitment and retention in remote and rural areas, in both Scotland and England.